Chapter 2:

 “Shut up back there!” he yelled.

 We made eye contact.
-I remember thinking: I hate him, I hate this place, I hate these ridiculous outfits and most of all, I hate not understanding any of it.
+I remember thinking: I hate you; I hate this place, I hate those ridiculous outfits and most of all, I hate not understanding any of it!
+I wish I could be in your position, knowing where I’m going and what I’m doing.

-My anger must’ve been showing, because my captor looked taken aback.
+My anger must’ve shown on my face, because my captor looked taken aback.
 He began to say something.

 Suddenly, the entire world shifted.

 Again, I felt like puking.
-I sharply avert my gaze and squeezed my eyes shut.
+I sharply averted my gaze and squeezed my eyes shut.
 Disoriented, I gripped the reins tighter and…

 Wait, what?

-My hands, which had been bound by rope just seconds ago, were now holding onto the horses’ reins; the same horses pulling the cart I was on.
+My hands, which had been bound by rope just a second ago, were now holding onto the horses’ reins; the same horses pulling the cart I was on.
 Except now, I was sitting at the front, with my other captor.

 I looked back into the wagon.